akansha1220/Expense_tracker/README.md

 - **Backend**: NestJS
 - **Frontend**: ReactJS
 - **Database**: PostgreSQL (managed with Docker)
+### NOTE : Created the 3 different branches for each component

 ## Folder Structure
 - `/backend`: Contains the NestJS backend code.